Mastodon: Big Bone Lick

 In 1739, a French military expedition under the command of Charles III Le Moyne (known also as "Longueil") explored the locality of "Big Bone Lick" (located in what is now the US state of Kentucky) and gathered fossil bones and teeth there.
 The French naturalist Louis Jean-Marie Daubenton examined the fossil collection brought by Longueuil and compared it with specimens of extant elephants and Siberian mammoths in 1762.
-Daubenton said that the bones were discovered by Native Americans (probably Abenaki hunter-warriors).
+Daubenton said that the bones were discovered by Native Americans (probably Abenaki hunter–warriors).
 He came to the conclusion that the femur and tusk belonged to an elephant while the molars (or cheek teeth) came from a separate giant hippopotamus.

 In Shawnee tradition, the proboscideans roamed in herds and were hunted by giants, who both eventually died out.
 The accounts told by the Shawnee individuals in 1762 are the oldest known documented interpretations of the "Ohio" fossils, although the traditions may have had been told for generations.

 In 1767, Peter Collinson credited Irish trader George Croghan for having sent him and Benjamin Franklin fossil evidence of the mysterious proboscideans, using them for his studies.
 He concluded that the peculiar grinders (the molars) were built for herbivorous diets of branches of trees and shrubs as well as other vegetation, a view later followed by Franklin.

 In 1768, Scottish anatomist William Hunter recorded that he and his brother John Hunter observed that the teeth were not like those of modern elephants.
 He determined that the "grinders" from Ohio were of a carnivorous animal but believed that the tusks belonged to the same animal.
 After examining fossils from Franklin and Lord Shelburne, Hunter was convinced that the "pseudo-elephant", or "animal incognitum" (shortened as "incognitum"), was an animal species separate from elephants that might have also been the same as the proboscideans found in Siberia.
 He concluded his article with the opinion that although regrettable to philosophers, humanity should be thankful to heaven that the animal, if truly carnivorous, was extinct.

+According to Bill Bryson, in 1795 the palaeontologist Georges Cuvier examined a collection of the "incognitum" bones in Paris and wrote the first formal description of the beast, calling it mastadon ("nipple-teeth") and so became its official discoverer.